vuejs/vue-loader/docs/en/configurations/chaining.md

-# Query parameters chaining
+# Chaining with Other Loaders

 > requires ^10.1.0 for Vue 2.x, ^8.6.0 for Vue 1.x

-Sometimes you may want to bypass a your custom loader, before pass to `vue-loader`.
+Sometimes you may want to pre-process the vue file before passing it to `vue-loader`.
 To do that, you can customize with the `loader` option.

-below example use the your custom loader:
+below example use your custom loader:

 ### Webpack 1.x